italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

  |-----------------------------------------------------------------|

 ~~~~
-{: #figure-plug-config title="Data structure for Coherent pluggable Configuration Attributes"}
+{: #figure-plug-config title="Data structure for optical module Configuration Attributes"}

 {: #plug-pm-definition}
-## Coherent Pluggable Performance Monitoring Data
+## Coherent optical module Performance Monitoring Data

-{{figure-plug-pm}} shows the list of pluggable Performance Monitoring (PM) and state data, which are critical components in optical networks, enabling network engineers to ensure optimal performance, identify issues, and maintain network reliability.
-Operators monitor a range of attributes on both the optical/photonic and electrical sides of coherent pluggables, including channel input power, channel output power, central frequency, current Optical Signal-to-Noise Ratio (OSNR), Bit Error Rate (BER), chromatic dispersion, laser temperature, link status, and more.
+{{figure-plug-pm}} shows the list of optical module Performance Monitoring (PM) and state data, which are critical components in optical networks, enabling network engineers to ensure optimal performance, identify issues, and maintain network reliability.
+Operators monitor a range of attributes on both the optical/photonic and electrical sides of coherent modules, including channel input power, channel output power, central frequency, current Optical Signal-to-Noise Ratio (OSNR), Bit Error Rate (BER), chromatic dispersion, laser temperature, link status, and more.
 These parameters directly impact the quality and integrity of the transmitted data across both optical and electrical domains.

 ~~~~